 “We are home now; this is Huddinge,” Aunty Schola spoke in a high pitch voice.

 Efe could not understand what she was saying; it sounded like a bee buzzing in her ears.
-She opened the car door to step out, and her Aunty unlocked the car trunk.
+She opened the car door to step out, and as her Aunty unlocked the car trunk.

 “What is the matter?”
 Aunty Schola asked Efe as she rubbed her cheeks.